NVIDIA/DIGITS/docs/GettingStarted.md

  * Running on http://0.0.0.0:5000/
 </pre>

-Included with the DiGiTS web installer is the a subset of the [MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist) as well as some validation images.
+Included with the DIGITS web installer is the a subset of the [MNIST handwritten digit database](http://yann.lecun.com/exdb/mnist) as well as some validation images.
 The data set is in `mist_10k` and the validation images are in `mnist_test`.

-## Using DiGiTS
+## Using DIGITS

 * Now that DIGITS is running on port 5000, open a browser and go to http://localhost:5000.
-You should see the DiGiTS home screen:
+You should see the DIGITS home screen:

 ![Start page](images/start-page.png)